ebranda/evolutionary-collage/README.md

 ## To install and run this Processing sketch for the first time

-1. Go to the [releases page](https://github.com/ebranda/evolutionary-collage/releases) and download the most recent release.
+1. Go to the [latest releases page](https://github.com/ebranda/evolutionary-collage/releases) and download the most recent release.
 Unzip the file and move the `Evolutionary Collage` folder to your Processing sketchbook (in _[home] > Documents > Processing_ by default).
 2. Navigate to the `Evolutionary Collage` folder and create the following empty folder structure:
   - `data`
 	  - `comparator_samples`